cdsmith/HMock/README.md

   mockThis :: String -> m ()
   butNotThis :: Int -> m String

-deriveMockable ''MonadFoo
+makeMockableWithOptions ''MonadFoo def { mockDeriveForMockT = False }

 instance (Monad m, Typeable m) => MonadFoo (MockT m) where mockThis x = mockMethod (MockThis x) butNotThis _ = return "fake, not mock"
 ```

-If your class has methods that HMock cannot handle, then you **must** use
+If your class has methods that HMock cannot handle, then you **must** do this.
-`deriveMockable` instead of `makeMockable`.
-These include things like
-associated types, methods that don't run in the monad, or methods with
+These include things like associated types, methods that don't run in the monad,
-non-`Typeable` polymorphic return values.
+or methods with non-`Typeable` polymorphic return values.

 ### How do I mock methods with polymorphic arguments?